herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

     * "Chapter 2: The Changing Landscape," 19-32.
     * "Chapter 4: Defining Data," 45-52.
     * "Chapter 5: Curation and Curators," 55-63.
 * Berman, Francine.
-"Got data?
-A guide to data preservation in the information age." *Communications of the ACM* 51, no. 12 (2008): 50-56.
+"Got Data?
+A Guide To Data Preservation In The Information Age." *Communications of the ACM* 51, no. 12 (2008): 50-56.
 * Choose one of the following:
     * [Audio, 28 mins.]
 "Digital Archaeology and the Temporary Nature of Technology." *Future Tense.* ABC Radio National, January 29, 2012.